-The valuation allowances of \$152.8 million and \$23.3 million as of December 31, 2022 and 2021, respectively, primarily related to tax basis in certain intangible assets and loss and credit carryovers that are not likely to be realized.
+The valuation allowances of \$177.1 million and \$152.8 million as of December 31, 2023 and 2022, respectively, primarily related to tax basis in certain intangible assets and loss and credit carryovers that are not likely to be realized.

-As of December 31, 2022, the Company had state and local tax net operating loss carryforwards of \$17.6 million, of which \$7.4 million expires within six to fifteen years and \$10.2 million expires within sixteen to twenty years.
-The Company also had state tax credits of \$8.0 million, a majority of which will expire in five to six years.
-As of December 31, 2022, the Company had non-U.S. net operating loss carryforwards of \$2.1 million, of which \$0.1 million expires over the next 20 years and \$2.0 million can be carried forward indefinitely.
-In addition, the Company also had foreign tax credit carryforwards of \$19.7 million, all of which will expire between 2028 and 2032.
-These amounts have been reduced for associated unrecognized tax benefits, consistent with ASU No. 2013-11, "Income Taxes-Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists."
+As of December 31, 2023, the Company had state and local tax net operating loss carryforwards of \$16.3 million, of which \$0.1 million expires within one to five years. \$7.4 million expires within six to fifteen years, and \$8.8 million expires within sixteen years to twenty years.
+The Company also had state tax credits of \$7.7 million, a majority of which will expire in five to six years.
+As of December 31, 2023, the Company had non-U.S. net operating loss carryforwards of \$3.6 million, of which \$2.4 million expires over the next 20 years and \$1.2 million can be carried forward indefinitely.
+In addition, the Company also had foreign tax credit carryforwards of \$19.2 million, all of which will expire between 2029 and 2033.
+These amounts have been reduced for associated unrecognized tax benefits, consistent with ASC 740, Income Taxes.